webpack/webpack/README.md

 However `webpack` has big differences:

 `webpack` replaces module names and paths with numbers. `webmake` don't do that and do resolves requires on client-side.
-This design of `webmake` wes intended to support variables as arguments to require calls.
+This design of `webmake` was intended to support variables as arguments to require calls.
 `webpack` resolves requires in compile time and have no resolve code on client side.
 This results in smaller bundles.
 Variables as argments will be handled different and with more limitations.

 Another limitation in `webmake` which are based on the previous one is that modules must be in the current package scope.
 In `webpack` this is not a restriction.

 The design of `webmake` causes all modules with the same name to overlap.
 This can be problematic if different submodules rely on specific versions of the same module.
 The behaivior also differs from the behaivior of node.js, because node.js installs a module for each instance in submodules and `webmake` cause them the merge into a single module which is only installed once.
 In `webpack` this is not the case.
 Different versions do not overlap and modules are installed multiple times.
 But in `webpack` this can (currently) cause duplicate code if a module is used in multiple modules.
 I want to face this issue (TODO).

 `webmake` do (currently) not support Code Splitting.